-One of the very best ways to begin controlling DMX lighting is with a ENTTEC USB interface and any number of “free” pieces of software that support it.
+One of the very best ways to begin controlling DMX lighting is with an ENTTEC USB interface and any number of “free” pieces of software that support it.

-It makes a great first lighting console for someone who wants to learn lighting because you can experiment with a number of different pieces of software before you decide which to use.
+It makes a great first lighting console for someone who wants to learn to light because you can experiment with a number of different pieces of software before you decide which to use.

-Though there are many satisfied owners of ENTTEC interfaces, many people also throw in the towel after using sub-par and under-developed pieces of software that really don’t work well!
+Though there are many satisfied owners of ENTTEC interfaces, many people also throw in the towel after using sub-par and under-developed pieces of software that really doesn’t work well!

 There are so many options to choose from out there, and while some are great, others are just plain bad!